A simple way to invest in real estate projects

 18. How do I withdraw funds from my Profitus wallet?

 If your wallet has multiple IBANs, select the account you want to transfer money to.
 Once you have done so, select the amount you want to transfer (no more than the balance in your wallet).
 Confirm the transfer by clicking "Withdraw" and the withdrawal will be completed.
-Please note that withdrawals within SEPA normally take up to 2 days.
-Withdrawals outside SEPA may take up to 4 days.
+Please note that withdrawals within SEPA normally take up to business 2 days.
+Withdrawals outside SEPA may take up to business 4 days.
 If the funds have not reached your account after this period, please contact us at [email protected]

 19. What is project refinancing and when does it occur?